 Mortgage market regulation

-Mortgages are a cornerstone of the Swiss banking industry, so regulation concerning the real estate and mortgage markets is a key focus of our activities.
-In particular, the Swiss Bankers Association (SBA) is responsible for two self-regulation regimes that are recognised as minimum standards under supervisory law.
+Mortgages are a cornerstone of the Swiss banking industry, so mortgage market regulation is a key focus area for the Swiss Bankers Association (SBA), which lobbies politicians and the authorities for competitive frameworks.

 The main focus, however, is on prudential regulation and the related financial stability policy considerations.
 The SBA regularly consults with the Federal Department of Finance (FDF), the Swiss National Bank (SNB) and the Swiss Financial Market Supervisory Authority FINMA on developments on the real estate and mortgage markets.